HAligenius/Table/README.md

-#How to create Table in Javascript
+# How to create Table in Javascript

+first we take a variable